The Thelwell Ferry

 The ferry runs between 7:00 and 9:00; 12:00 and 14:00; and 16:00 and 18:00 Monday to Saturday.
 On Sunday and Bank Holidays, it doesn’t run between 07:00 and 09:00.
 It takes about four minutes to cross, direct.
 When I caught it, the ferry man didn’t go directly across, he went towards Latchford for a bit to allow me to take some photos.

 If the weather is windy, it may be cancelled.
-The operators Bilway Marine Services Ltd, publish a phone number on their website, which you can phone it to see if the service is operating.
+The operators Bilway Marine Services Ltd, publish a phone number on their website, which you can phone it to see if it’s operating.
 I took a chance; the sun was shining and there was no wind, so I reckoned I’d be ok.
+Clearly, I was.

 There’s no public transport close to the north terminus.